On a Class of Hypergeometric Diagonals: Introduction

 Then, the coefficients sequence $(u_j)_{j \geq 0}$ of $U(t)$ satisfies the second-order recurrence relation

 When $a\in \{ 0, 1, 2\}$, the sequence $(u_j)_{j \geq 0}$ also satisfies a shorter recurrence, of order 1, as shown by our main results.
-In these cases, $U(t)$ is a hypergeometric diagonal.
-When $a\notin \{ 0, 1, 2\}$, the second-order recurrence is the minimal-order satisfied by $(u_j)_{j \geq 0}$, hence $U(t)$ is not a hypergeometric diagonal.
+In these cases, $U(t)$ is a hypergeometric function.
+When $a\notin \{ 0, 1, 2\}$, the second-order recurrence is the minimal-order satisfied by $(u_j)_{j \geq 0}$, hence $U(t)$ is not a hypergeometric function.
 This can be proved either using the explicit identity

 or by using the general approach in~\cite[\S5]{Boucher99}.

 An apparent weakness of our results is that they only provide examples with parameters in (unions of) arithmetic progressions.
 This is true, as long as identities are used alone.
 But symmetries may be broken by combining different identities and using for instance Hadamard products.
 As an illustration, by taking the Hadamard product in both sides of the following identities